04-10-2017, 04:06 AM #1

 Marc van Leeuwen (01-10-2018)

 04-30-2017, 06:23 AM #9

 I agree with Mike.
 Sometimes a site with misconfigured settings can slow down your site.
 You have to optimize the site to make it load fast in browsers.
-SSL does not slow down your site.Check Out my blog at :Webmartnet.com
+SSL does not slow down your site.Check out my blog @ https://www.imbloggingtips.com

 05-01-2017, 08:26 AM #10